liferay/liferay-docs/develop/tutorials/articles/product-navigation/01-customizing-the-product-menu.markdown

    [Blade CLI](/develop/tutorials/-/knowledge_base/7-0/blade-cli).

 2. Create a unique package name in the module's `src` directory and create a new Java class in that package.
-To follow naming conventions, give your panel app a unique name followed by *App* (e.g., `App`).
+To follow naming conventions, give your class a unique name followed by *PanelApp* (e.g., `JournalPanelApp`).

 3. Directly above the class's declaration, insert the following annotation: